Lego Wild West

-Lego Wild West (or Western) was a Lego theme based on the Old West period of the United States.
+Lego Wild West (or Western and stylized as LEGO Wild West) is a discontinued Lego theme based on the Old West period of the United States.
 It was in production for only two years, from 1996 to 1997.

 Background

 Inspired by the Spaghetti Westerns of the 1960s and 1970s, the Wild West theme was one of the first themes to appear in Lego sets.
 Toy sets such as Wild West Scene (365), released in 1975, and Western Train (726), released in 1976 were early examples of this experimentation.
 However, it was not until 1996 that a complete Lego product range emerged based on a Western theme.

 Release

 The Wild West sets were introduced in the late summer of 1996.
 In Europe, the theme was released in August 1996 and in North America it was released in September 1996.
 The Indians sets came out in 1997.
 After that, the Wild West sets were discontinued.
-In 2002, three Wild West sets (Sheriff's Lock-up, Fort Legoredo, and Rapid River Village) were rereleased.
+In 2002, three Wild West sets (Sheriff's Lock-up, Fort Legoredo, and Rapid River Village) were re-released.